-Ultimately, we hope to set a new standard in the field that:
+Ultimately, we our goal was to set a new standard in the field that:

 - Ensures that those most affected by change—community residents, those involved with public systems, others—participate in generating and applying evidence.